BuGlessRB/remixml/README.md

 `& scope . variablename : encoding % formatting ;`

 - `scope`<br />
-  References the primary level in the variables object (the second argument to parse()).
+  References the primary level in the `context` object.
 - `variablename`<br />
-  References second and deeper levels in the variables object (can contain multiple dots to designate deeper levels, is used to access both objects and arrays).
+  References second and deeper levels in the `context` object (can contain multiple dots to designate deeper levels, is used to access both objects and arrays).
+  Variables from the parent scope can always be referenced;
+  e.g. `&_.foo;` is a variable named foo in the current scope, whereas `&_._.foo;` refers to a variable named foo in the parent scope.
+  By prepending `._` to the path every time, you go one level deeper.
 - `encoding` (optional)<br />
   Specifies the encoding to be used when substituting the variable.
   The standard encodings available are (you can add custom encodings